Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 (8 standard ‘web safe’ fonts are also available).

-This feature — which is located in the ‘Message theme’ settings in the AWeber email editor — does away with the need to separately format each and every paragraph as you design your email template.
+This feature — which is located in the theme settings panel of the AWeber email message editor — does away with the need to separately format each and every paragraph as you design your email template.

 In general, it’s a thumbs up for AWeber’s templates, with extra brownie points awarded for the inclusion of web fonts and global text styles.